syrop/syrop.github.io/_posts/2019-08-05-lifecycle-synopsis.markdown

 * onStop()
 * onDestroy()

+I've been trying to ask interviewers about the meaning of `onStart()` vs `onResume()` and `onStop()` vs `onPause()`, as I've never seen all of them being used simultaneously in a project.

+Specifically, I wanted to find out what code to put in each of them.

-I've been trying to ask interviewers about the meaning of `onStart()` and `onStop()`, as I've never seen them used in a project, but the answers I receive from them usually only address what happens in Android during each particular stage, and not what problems I can solve by overriding each particular function, and whether I should override all of them.
+However, the answers I received from the interviewers usually only addressed what happens in Android during each particular stage, and not what problems I can solve by overriding each particular function, and whether I should override all of them.

 In the present article I am trying to answer how to use lifecycle to solve different categories of problems.
 Answering whether the developer should put any code in `onStop()` is beyond its scope, though.